phuaky/manq/README.md

 - Reduce business risk and improve turnover
   - Suffering from frequent cases of no-show reservations?
 Customers need to provide their phone number when making advance reservations.
 Nothing new, except our system has perfect memory and knows exactly how many times the particular customer has no-showed, not just on you, but across many other businesses as well.
 Our system allows you to decide how many chances you wish to give your customers before you blacklist them from making reservations.
   - Still feeling vulnerable?
 Set a required reservation fee if you must.
 You get to keep this reservation fee if the customer doesn't show up.
 You decide the amount.
 Refund them the fee if it turns out to be just a huge misunderstanding :anguished:.

+## <span style="color:blue">Technologies Employed</span>

+- App built on Ruby on Rails and Active Record with 8 models.
+  - user
+  - user_type
+  - biz_user
+  - registered_user
+  - customer
+  - historical_customer
+  - store
+  - status
+- All major CRUD functions included in the main models biz_user & store.
+- Authentication added to restrict access to the biz_users & store_users.
+- Inform users about queue status using SMS on Twilio platform.
+- Layout & Styling using Semantic UI.
+- Employed the Feature Branch model for Git Workflow.
+- Entity-Relationship Diagrams

 ![Imgur](http://i.imgur.com/O23LpwG.jpg)